RijoyP/rsgsystems/README.md

 ## What I Would Improve With More Time

-1. Add automated tests
-- Backend route/service tests (Vitest/Jest)
-- Frontend component tests (React Testing Library)

-2. Improve observability
+1. Improve observability
 - Structured logging
 - Request timing metrics

-3. Add richer charts
+2. Add richer charts
 - Time-series trend chart for selected devices
 - Interactive drill-down for events

-4. Add UX enhancements
+3. Add UX enhancements
-- Auto-refresh toggle
 - Search + pagination for events/devices
-- Dark mode/theme switch